aidyp/adp/content/post/passwords.md

 ### cracking passwords

+When defending, it pays to understand the attacker.

 This section (may be moved) explores how password hashes are cracked.
 Will use some examples from (https://www.tunnelsup.com/getting-started-cracking-password-hashes/)

 The idea is to show that it's not that hard to crack passwords, anyone can do it, and perhaps a little exploration as to _how_ passwords are cracked.
 The theme is to talk about how our password rules can be manipulated